natm/cctv-gif-buffer/README.md

 ![Screenshot](https://raw.github.com/natm/cctv-gif-buffer/master/docs/demo1.gif)

 ## Configuration

-Cameras are listed the YAML configuration, the poll interval is specified per camera, optionally HTTP basic authentication can be used.
+Cameras are listed in YAML configuration file.
+The poll interval is specified per camera, optionally HTTP basic authentication can be used.

 ```yaml
 cameras: